Transmission and exchange of payment data to fight VAT fraud

 - Identify the technical measures for establishing, maintaining and technically managing CESOP;

 - Draft guidelines on the reporting obligations;

 - Engage with the payment sector and Member States.

 The expert group also works in collaboration with an expert team composed of IT experts from Member States, which is developing the technical requirements linked to the establishment of CESOP.

 - Council Directive (EU) 2020/284 of 18 February 2020 amending Directive 2006/112/EC as regards introducing certain requirements for payment service providers (OJ L 62, 2.3.2020, p.
 7)

 - Council Regulation (EU) 2020/283 of 18 February 2020 amending Regulation (EU) No 904/2010 as regards measures to strengthen administrative cooperation in order to combat VAT fraud (OJ L 62, 2.3.2020, p.
 1)

-- News on the adoption of new measures to fight VAT fraud using payment data
+- News on the adoption by the Commission of new measures to fight VAT fraud using payment data

 - Press release on the adoption of the new rules by the Council